henrypoydar/dotfiles/README.md

 ### PostgreSQL

-Install XCode CLT first, which is now a download from Apple Developer site.
+- Install XCode CLT first, which is now a download from Apple Developer site.
-Then don't forget to initialize a DB first (this isn't in the Homebrew post-install notes):

-    initdb /usr/local/var/postgres -E utf8
+- Install with http://postgresapp.com/ which also install PostGIS and plv8

 ### Java